agentsquash/a2-nea/docs/analysis.md

 Therefore, Mr Ashley is seeking a solution that informs him of any disruption to his journey in real time; and if the disruption is so great as to cause a missed connection, recalculate his route based on the fastest possible routing.

 ### Interview with Client
-**What system do you currently use for travelling during disruption?**
+**How do you travel normally in the UK?**
-I use either National Rail Enquiries or the Trainline app.
-I use these apps to check the actual arrival time against the schedule to determine if I need to change my routing.
-This is worse than when I travel in the Netherlands, where the NS app automatically informs me of any disruption and informs me of my options, including suggested alternate routes.
+I use the Trainline app to book my tickets prior to commencing my journey.
+Then during my journey, I use station departure boards and the Trainline app to check if there has been any disruption to my journey.
+When I am aware of any significant disruption to my journey, such as a late arrival time, I use the Trainline app again to determine if I need to change my journey.
+However, this is particularly difficult to do when travelling as there may be poor loading times or my journey may need to change further.
+This is much worse than the solution I use for travel in the Netherlands, where the NS (Dutch Railways) app automatically informs me of any disruption and quickly informs me of my available options, including alternate routes.

 **What benefits does your current system have?**
 It tells me whether my train is on time or not, and is also very good for initial journey planning and buying tickets - especially following the COVID-19 crisis involving a more contactless railway and frequent timetable changes.